mynar7/blog/content/blog/how-to-debounce/index.md

 ## Parting Thoughts

-So there you have it throttling and debounce functions in JS and React.
+So there you have it: throttling and debounce functions in JS and React.

 But would you ever implement this yourself in real life?